-(year over year) during in May and June, started to increase again in July with a 5% increase over July 2014, and then declined again in August.
-The next few months of contract activity will provide excellent insight into what we should expect later this Fall for the pace of closed sales.
+(year over year) during in May and June, started to increase again in July with a 5% increase over July 2014, and then declined again in August and September.
+The next few months of contract activity will provide excellent insight into what we should expect during November and December for the pace of closed sales.